jgonzalezferrer/diamonds-statistical-regression/notebook.md

     ## data:  model1
     ## BP = 47.223, df = 12, p-value = 4.265e-06

 -   <b>Normality of residuals</b>: At a first glimpse, the Normal Q-Q plot seems correct and the residuals might follow a normal distribution.
-However, the Jarque Bera test for normality also rejects the null hypothesis but with a moderate \(p\)-value (0.01175) compared to the regular significance level of 0.05.
+However, the Jarque Bera test for normality also rejects the null hypothesis but with a moderate p-value (0.01175) compared to the regular significance level of 0.05.

 ``` r
 # Normality